Felix-Voyle/JJ-Coffee-MS2/README.md

 ### Testing User Stories from User Experience (UX) Section

 #### First Time Visitor Goals
+- As a first time visitor I can clearly see different sections of the site and upon navigating to the food/drinks menus can see all products that the company sells.
+- As a first time visitor I can tell the purpose of the site is to represent the business and highlight the services they offer.
+ - As a first time user I can navigate around the site with ease.
+Using either the hamburger/dropdown menu or the hero images on the main page which highlight all the main sections the site contains.

 #### Returning vistitor Goals
+- As a returning visitor I can easily navigate to the find us page where contact information is clear and readily available.
+- As a returning visitor I want to book catering for a meeting room.
+This is easily found and done with a confirmation email and a success message being show to the visitor to confirm a successful request.
+- As a returning visitor I want to see up to date reviews and experiences.

 #### Frequent Vistor Goals
+- As a frequent user I want to be able to go online and order my food and drinks for collection at a specific time.
+- As a frequent user I want to be able to get in touch with the company about a meeting room.
+This is easily done through either the find us section, or through the success message which supplies a phone number that can be contacted if more urgent assistance is needed.

 ### Further Testing